flannon/vagrant-templates/README.md

 #### Quick Setup

-  Set HOST_NAME in the Vagrantfile to the service you wnat to boot, load the puppet config and then `vagrant up`.
+ Set HOST_NAME in the Vagrantfile to the service you wnat to boot, load the puppet config and then run `vagrant up`.

     - HOST_NAME = 'archivesspace'
-    - cd puppetlabs
     - make
     - vagrant up